co-cart/co-cart/plugins/cocart/packages/README.md

 https://github.com/co-cart/cocart-example-package

-Packages require a Package class which `inits` the package and returns version information.
+Packages require a Package class which `init` the package and returns version information.
 This is shown in the example package above.

 ## Publishing a package